-To inform the reader, Part C includes a series of Annexes.
-These Annexes are not part of the proposed policy but may provide color and depth to the proposals.
+In Part C a series of Annexes are included.
+These Annexes are not part of the proposed policy nor the advice to the ccTLD mangers, but may provide color and depth to the proposals.

 The first two Annexes are glossaries: in Annex A specific terminology used in the policy proposal is recorded, and Annex B terminology derived from the ISO 3166 Standard is included.